winstonrenatan/ExpediaHotelRecommendationSystem/README.md

 ### Model Train and Test
 Here we work with two models, which is Random Forest (RF) and Support Vector Regression (SVR).<br>
 Random Forest itself builds upon the idea of bagging which reduces overfiting.
 This model have two parameters which are, the number of trees and the number of features.
 The error will depends on correlation between trees and strength of each single tree.
 This method is also easy to parallelize, that makes it good for use.
-Here using the rf_evaluation.py for the evaluation we get the result as below.<br>
+Here using the rf_evaluation.py for the evaluation we get the result as below.
+For this model we use 100% of the cleaned data. <br>

 |Evaluation        |Value                     |
 |------------------|--------------------------|